 Since 2009, Oxford Academic Health Science Centre partners have worked to create an integrated and coordinated health research environment in Oxford, recognising that this was essential to achieve the common goal of translating excellent research into application in healthcare.

-This relationship was formalised in 2013 when the Oxford AHSC was designated as an AHSC on a five-year licence.
+This relationship was formalised in 2014 when the Oxford AHSC was designated as an AHSC on a five-year licence.
 View our application to become an AHSC (pdf; 1 MB).
+The AHSC is currently designated until 31 December 2019 but extension to 31 March 2020 is expected in advance of the proposed competition from 1 April 2020.
+Details are expected but some information can be found here – the transcript of Hansard House of Lords Debate in July 2019.

 There are five other AHSCs across the country – three in London and one each in Cambridge and Manchester.
 We work closely with all and particularly with Cambridge University Health Partners as the importance of the OxBridge corridor increases.

-The Oxford AHSC works in close partnership with the Oxford Academic Health Science Network (Oxford AHSN) which provides links into a wider regional health and academic systems.
+The Oxford AHSC works in very close partnership with the Oxford Academic Health Science Network (Oxford AHSN) which provides links into a wider regional health, academic and life science systems.
+Professor Gary Ford, CEO of the AHSN attends AHSC Board meetings as does the current Director of the newly designated Oxford and Thames Valley ARC which has evolved from the Oxford CLAHRC.
+More can be found on the ARC here.

 The Oxford AHSC coordinates clinical and academic excellence within the partners, working across the individual organisations and their departments and with other key stakeholders within Oxfordshire and beyond.
 These stakeholders and collaborators are drawn from all branches of academia, from health and increasingly from industry and the third sector.
 The Oxford AHSC also supports the recently established The Hill, the vehicle for the support of digital health innovations and technology.